Nissan to close U.S. operations for two days next month

-(Reuters) - Japan’s No. 2 automaker Nissan Motor Co (7201.T) said on Thursday its U.S. unit would halt operations for two days next month, as the company tries to reverse a slide in profitability in the country.
+Dec 5 (Reuters) - Japan’s No. 2 automaker Nissan Motor Co said on Thursday its U.S. unit would halt operations for two days next month, as the company tries to reverse a slide in profitability in the country.

 The company has been trying to cut costs after its profit plunged this fiscal year, hit by a stronger yen and falling sales in China and the United States.
 It was even forced to slash its forecast for operating income to an 11-year low.